We call Life of Christ CD “the Big Kahuna” because:

 How teachers typically use the Professor’s Bookshelf database:

 Teachers tend to cherry-pick an item for their students to view from the Professor’s Bookshelf that complements the lesson presentation they are having their students view.
+The quickest way to discover what activities match which lessons is to roll-over the eyeglasses icon while viewing a lesson.
+This will show take you to a page of options for that lesson with links to items on the Professor’s Bookshelf which match that lesson.
 For example, if you are using the Road to the Cross lesson, you might also pick the MAP of Jesus’ last two days in Jerusalem.
+Or, if you’re studying Jesus’ call to the Disciples, you’ll find a link to photos of the Sea of Galilee where the call happened.

 Life of Christ CD’s OTHER Great Features…